Reviewed by Colin Jacobson (January 26, 2022)

 These “complaints” remain minor, though, as Champions does what it needs to do 99 percent of the time.
 The Blu-rays give us all the game action as we would’ve seen it on TV, and that’s a fun way to re-experience the contests.

 If you’re a big fan, that is.
-Let’s face it: even most of the LA faithful aren’t going to sit down and watch more than 16 hours of old baseball games, so Champions comes with limited appeal.
+Let’s face it: even most of the Atlanta faithful aren’t going to sit down and watch more than almost 17 hours of old baseball games, so Champions comes with limited appeal.

 That said, I really like the concept.
-Sure, a highlight package or a documentary offer a more efficient capsule, but it feels less “honest”.
+Sure, a highlight package or a documentary offer a more efficient capsule, but those feel less “honest”.
 Here we can experience every pitch and swing in real time and not be subject to choices made by others.

 Champions offers a cool option that expands its versatility: multiple audio tracks.
-In addition to the default Fox TV announcers, we can listen to the local LA radio broadcasters.
+In addition to the default Fox TV announcers, we can listen to the local Atlanta or Houston radio broadcasters.

 While they comment on the same action, they offer differing perspectives and stories, so this audio addition boosts the package’s value.
-Unfortunately, unlike earlier releases, the 2020 set lacks the losing team’s radio announcers, so we don’t hear from the Rays’ crew.
+The 2020 World Series set dropped the “losing team” radio option, so I’m happy to see it return here.

-Personally, I don’t’ think the 2020 World Series offered a great event, especially after the insanity of the 2019 Nationals/Astros battle.
-The overall story of the 2020 MLB season remains the most interesting due to all the challenges presented by the COVID-19 pandemic.
+Personally, I don’t’ think the 2021 World Series offered a great event, especially since it came only two years after the insanity of the 2019 Washington Nationals/Astros battle.

-That won’t matter to Dodgers fans, as they’ll enjoy the chance to relive their 32-years-in-the-making championship.
+That won’t matter to Braves fans, as they’ll enjoy the chance to relive their 26-years-in-the-making championship.
 Despite some minor quibbles, this package becomes a fun way to rewatch all six games.